segment-boneyard/analytics-wordpress/readme.txt

 = Which actions does it record automatically? =
 We automatically record the different types of WordPress pages your users can visit.
 Things like "View About Page", "View Post", "View Author Page", etc. So you don't have to worry about recording them yourself.
 Just by enabling the plugin you'll already be recording all of those actions.

+= Can I turn off the automatic event tracking? =
+Yup!
+You can also turn off specific events, in case you only want a few.

 == Screenshots ==

 == Changelog ==

+= 0.4.0 =
+* Added settings to turn off automatic event tracking.

 = 0.3.3 =
 * Fixed a bug that occured on uncommon page types.